-The Library must track operating money and revenue separately.
-One tracking method for operating money and one tracking method for fines, lost or damaged books, financial support for another library as required by law.
-(RSA 202-A:11-a).
+The library must track operating money and revenue separately, using one tracking method for operating money and another for fines, lost or damaged books, and financial support for another library, as required by law (RSA 202-A:11-a).
 Trustees should review reports on BOTH accounts at every meeting.